sara-bouchenak/ELAPSE/README.md

 ## 📁 Repository Structure

-- `Datasets/` : Contains the real-world datasets used in ELAPSE.
+- `datasets/` : Contains the real-world datasets used in ELAPSE.
-- `Code/` : Main codebase to run experiments.
+- `code/` : Main codebase to run experiments.
   - `configs/` : Example experiment configuration files.
+  - `cords/selectionstrategies` : Data selection methods used in ELAPSE.
+  - `cords/utils` : Auxiliary modules for model architectures and dataset loading.
 - `results/` : Folder to store output results per configuration.
-- `Traces/` :
+- `traces/` :
   - `DatasetProperties.csv` : Evaluated datasets and their corresponding sensitive attributes.
   - `ExperimentConfigurations.csv` : All evaluated configurations.
   - `ExperimentMeasurements.csv` : Epoch-wise results for the different runs across all evaluated settings.
   - `ExperimentStatistics.csv` : Aggregated metrics and t-test results.

 ## 🖥️ Running an Experiment